Our clients wanted the design of their new houses in rural Southwest Pennsylvania to celebrate the natural beauty of the surrounding area.

 As part of the house, three gabled segments create the main living space, which steps up to the view as it steps down to follow the natural contour of the site.
 A generous shared entry hall, separating the two “houses,” bestows a measure of privacy and allows the guest wing to be closed off when not in use.
 Outdoor terraces in a similar series connect the house to the site.

-The exterior facade is comprised of stone quarried from the site itself and many elements are constructed from native species of wood.
-The clapboard siding is cedar and all-wood windows and doors were specified.
-The extra thick cedar shake roof gives the house a rustic quality.
+The exterior facade consists of stone quarried from the site itself.
+Many elements are also constructed from native wood.
+Clapboard siding is cedar.
+Windows and doors are all also wood.
+Extra thick cedar shake roof gives the house a rustic quality.
 Designed to flow diagonally across and out of the “telescope,” the interior also makes use of wood to enliven the space.
-The naturally finished floor and ceiling are set off by the white painted wall surfaces.
-The cherry doors, trim, built-in shelving, and cabinetry add warmth and beauty to the experience of the house.
-Instead of air conditioning, a series of operable high pentagon windows allow natural convection to ventilate the house.
+The cherry doors, trim, built-in shelving, and cabinetry add warmth and beauty.
+Lastly, instead of air conditioning, a series of operable high pentagon windows allow natural convection to ventilate the house.